dxw/whippet/readme.md

 5. Facilitating automated testing
 6. Allowing structured test data to be distributed as part of the codebase

-At the moment, Whippet can manages plugins and themes and releases and compile stylesheets in Whippet-enabled themes.
+Whippet can manage plugins and themes and releases and compile stylesheets in Whippet-enabled themes.

-During development, whippet is designed to be used in conjunction with [Whippet Server](https://github.com/dxw/whippet-server).
-These projects will be combined at some point in the future.
+During development, whippet can be used in conjunction with [wpc](https://github.com/dxw/wpc) (recommended) or [Whippet Server](https://github.com/dxw/whippet-server).

 *Whippet is under development and should be considered alpha software.
 If you use it, we'd love to know what you think.*